USD shot workflow in Houdini

 In the yellow “Shot Lighting” section create lights for your shot.

-At the bottom of the nodegraph on the “Prism LOP Render” node, click the “Execute” button to render the shot.
+At the bottom of the nodegraph on the “Prism LOP Render” node, click the “Execute” button to render all shots.